-Summary of demographics, infection type, interventions and outcomes are given in table 3.Median age was 50 years and male sex was more common than female.
-Previous cardiac surgery with prosthetic valve was a risk factor in the minority of cases at 33%.
-Left sided heart involvement was most common at 83% with healthcare associated and nosocomial associated infections being more common than community making up 25% and 67% respectively.
+A summary of demographics, infection type, interventions, and outcomes is presented in Table 3.
+The median age was 50 years, and males were more common than females.
+Previous cardiac surgery with a prosthetic valve was a risk factor in a minority of cases (33%).
+Left sided heart involvement was most common (83%), with healthcare-associated and nosocomial-associated infections being more common than community infections (25% and 67%, respectively).

-Surgical intervention occurred in 5 cases.
-18 different antibiotic regimens were used including 3 monotherapy regimens.
-8 combination therapies with 1 active drug were used including 1 with an active beta-lactam.
-7 combination regimens were used with 2 active drugs including 3 with active beta-lactam agents.
-Microbiological success occurred in 10 out of 18 regimens (56%) and death in hospital occurred in 4 of 12 cases (33%).
+Surgical intervention was performed in 5 cases.
+Eighteen different antibiotic regimens were used, including 3 monotherapy regimens.
+Eight combination therapies with one active drug, including one with an active beta-lactam, were used.
+Seven combination regimens were used with two active drugs, including three active beta-lactam agents.
+Microbiological success occurred in 10 of 18 regimens (56%), and death in the hospital occurred in 4 of 12 cases (33%).